 Initial users have suggested that using Dry End as a reference point is good because this allows comparison of AUC across different setups to account for the variations of temperatures (and probe placements).
 The yellow point can easily be observed independent of equipment and the amount of energy “blown” into the beans before DRY might not be too important for the end result.

 You can now see your Area Under Curve.
 AUC will also be recomputed for ranking reports based on actual AUC settings under Config>Statistics.
 This will make AUC very useful in ranking reports.
-Generally AUC is useful tool to compare roasts of the same bean.
+Generally, AUC is a useful tool to compare roasts of the same bean.
 More details can be found here, and on Frans Goddijn’s excellent blog and on this Home Barista thread.